Omelettia/STM32F429I-DISC1-DINOGAME/README.md

 ## Usage

--Use STM32CubeIDE to import the project
+- Use STM32CubeIDE to import the project
--IO:
+- IO:
   - PC3 : X
   - PA5 : Y
 ## Control